Our Mission:

 Established in 1864, The Harvard Club of Philadelphia is one of the oldest alumni clubs in the country and serves the alumni, parents and students of Harvard University who live in the greater Philadelphia area.
-It offers opportunities for members to engage with the local Harvard community, keep up with events in Cambridge and support the University in the Philadelphia region.
+It offers opportunities for members to engage with the local Harvard community, keep up with events in Cambridge, positively impact the larger community, and support the University in the Philadelphia region.

 The Harvard-Radcliffe Club of Philadelphia is a 501(c)(7) non-profit organization.
 To make a donation to the club's scholarship fund, click here or Prize book program, click here.